Alan-S-Andrade/drv/README.md

   This is the file the sbatch scripts mount over /install/lib/libramulator.so at run time.
 The configs/ directory (with HBM-pando-16ch.cfg, HBM-pando-32ch.cfg, etc.) is mounted into the container at /work/ramulator-configs.

-  Step 3 — Build libmemHierarchy.so with DRV_CACHE_ALU support
+  Step 3 : Build libmemHierarchy.so with DRV_CACHE_ALU support (optional)

-  The DRAM-cache ALU-tagging changes live in your local sst-elements tree (drv-stack/sst-elements) and need to be compiled against your locally-built ramulator.
+  The DRAM-cache ALU-tagging changes live in  local sst-elements tree (drv-stack/sst-elements) and need to be compiled against locally-built ramulator.
-  There's a helper script that does exactly that:
+  There's a helper script that does exactly that: cd /work2/10238/vineeth_architect/stampede3/drv_copy/drv ./rebuild_memhierarchy.sh ls /work2/10238/vineeth_architect/stampede3/drv-stack/sst-elements/lib/sst-elements-library/libmemHierarchy.so

-  cd /work2/10238/vineeth_architect/stampede3/drv_copy/drv
-  ./rebuild_memhierarchy.sh
-  ls /work2/10238/vineeth_architect/stampede3/drv-stack/sst-elements/lib/sst-elements-library/libmemHierarchy.so